Internees & POWs

 Prisoners of War

-As the 1st Brigade, plus a few stragglers from the 2nd, fell behind the Royal Naval Division's withdrawl from Antwerp, Commodore Henderson made the decision to take the brigade into neutral 'Holland' to avoid the capture of 1,500 men by the enemy.
+As the 1st Brigade, plus a few stragglers from the 2nd, fell behind the Royal Naval Division's withdrawal from Antwerp, Commodore Henderson made the decision to take the brigade into neutral Holland to avoid the capture of 1,500 men by the enemy.
 International law decreed that these men would be interned for the duration of the war.
-Transported to the north of the country they would be housed in wooden barracks behind Groningen's prison.
-The internment camp would be known by the locals as the English Camp, to the men it was HMS Timbertown.
+Transported to the north of the country, they were housed in wooden barracks behind Groningen's prison.
+The internment camp became known by the locals as the English Camp; to the men, it was HMS Timbertown.

 Groningen Internment Camp Groningen internment camp barracks interior